Stochastic Oscillator Technical Analysis and Stochastic Oscillator Technical Signals

 - Oversold values less than 30 level - a buy signal is generated when the oscillator goes below 30% & then rises above this level.

-Trades are generated when the Stochastic Oscillator crosses these levels.
+Trades are generated when Stochastic Oscillator Technical Indicator crosses these levels.
 However, overbought/oversold levels are prone to whipsaws especially when market is trending upwards or downward.